shapiromatron/bmds-server/docs/deploying.rst

         - Don't install in default location (in a user's home), use custom location, ``C:\Python35``
         - install launcher for  all users, add to PATH
     - Enable python to be used (run terminal as administrator):
         ``Set-ExecutionPolicy Unrestricted``
+    - Download the appropriate `pywin32`_ library (we will install later in a virtual environment)
 - Git_
     - v2.10.2 or higher
     - 64-bit version